A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Key Points:

-- Second law: The mass of different substances deposited by the same quantity of electricity is proportional to their equivalent weights.
+• Second law: The masses of different substances deposited by the same quantity of electricity are proportional to their equivalent weights (or molar masses divided by the charge of the ion).

-- Demonstrated that electrolysis is a chemical process and not a physical one.
+• Demonstrated that electrolysis is a chemical process, not simply a physical phenomenon.

-- Developed a theory of electrolytic dissociation, stating that electrolytes dissociate into ions when dissolved in water.
+• Developed foundational concepts that contributed to the later theory of electrolytic dissociation, laying groundwork for the understanding that electrolytes dissociate into ions when dissolved in water.

 Main Concepts:

-- Electrolysis is the process of using electricity to drive a chemical reaction.
+• Electrolysis is the process of using direct current electricity to drive a non-spontaneous chemical reaction.

-- During electrolysis, a direct current is passed through a solution or molten salt, causing the ions in the solution to move towards the oppositely charged electrodes.
+• During electrolysis, a direct current (DC) is passed through an electrolyte (a solution or molten salt containing ions), causing the ions to migrate towards electrodes with opposite charges.

-Faraday's laws of electrolysis provide a quantitative basis for understanding the relationship between the amount of electricity passed through a solution and the amount of substance deposited at the electrodes.
-These laws have had a profound impact on the development of electrochemistry and have led to the development of numerous industrial processes, such as electroplating and the production of chlorine and aluminum.
+Faraday's laws of electrolysis provide a quantitative basis for understanding the relationship between the amount of electricity passed through an electrolyte and the amount of substance deposited at the electrodes.
+These laws have had a profound impact on the development of electrochemistry and have led to the development of numerous industrial processes, such as electroplating, the production of aluminum, and the chlor-alkali process (chlorine and sodium hydroxide production).

 Michael Faraday's Contribution to Electrolysis